runabol/tork-docs/src/app/page.md

 {% quick-link title="API reference" icon="theming" href="/rest" description="Learn how to interact with Tork using its REST API." /%}

-{% quick-link title="Plugins" icon="plugins" href="/plugins" description="Extend Tork with third-party plugins or write your own." /%}
+{% quick-link title="Extending Tork" icon="plugins" href="/extending" description="Extend Tork for your particular use case." /%}

 {% /quick-links %}